An Intro to Essential Oils for Tooth Pain, Whitening and Grinding

 A 2013 study showed that simply inhaling eucalyptus essential oil could significantly reduce pain among knee surgery patients.
 To use eucalyptus essential oil to combat pain, add 3 to 5 drops into a diffuser and inhale the oil for 30 minutes, daily.

-Thieves Oil Toothache
+Thieves Oil to Treat Toothaches

 Thieves oil is a combination of several essential oils, including clove essential oil, cinnamon essential oil, eucalyptus essential oil, rosemary essential oil, and lemon essential oil.
 Many people recommend thieves oil for toothache symptoms because the combination of oils brings powerful antibacterial and anti-inflammatory properties that can both kill infection and numb the pain.

-Cinnamon Oil for Toothache
+Cinnamon Oil for Toothaches

 Cinnamon essential oil makes a good antiseptic, thanks to its antimicrobial activity.
 When applied to bacteria colonies, cinnamon bark essential oil has also been shown to reduce bacteria within 48 hours.
 In fact, it’s no coincidence that many popular chewing gums come with cinnamon as a main ingredient.
 Cinnamon essential oil effectively combats dental plaque, especially when combined with clove essential oil.2 Many consider brushing teeth with cinnamon essential oil an effective anti-plaque technique.